Being A Partial, Fragmentary and Unreliable Collection of Escape Room Recommendations

 Dublin has of course the biggest concentration, with close to half the games in the country located there.
-In the news recently but not yet open is Escape Boats, which will have the novelty of a floating venue; and Escape VR provide a virtual reality game, which is still relatively rare in Europe.
+Recently opened is Escape Boats, which has the novelty of a floating venue; and Escape VR provide a virtual reality game, which is still relatively rare in Europe.
 Of the current games in Dublin and elsewhere in Ireland, I haven’t seen any strong recommendations for specific games.

 Ireland does well however on similar-but-different attractions: Go Quest in Dublin presents teams with a series of challenge rooms, and Boda Borg has its only European branch outside Sweden in Lough Key, a couple of hours’ drive outside Dublin.
 Both are closer to The Crystal Maze than a typical escape room experience.